zarianw/jonoondb_tutorial/docs/tutorial.md

 There are other more optimized ways to go about this as well for example instead of creating new object of type Buffer, you can have a reusable pool of Buffer objects.
 Another way could have been that you use a different FlatbufferBuilder object to construct each character and then use the technique we used above in the Insert() call.
 Remember we created the Buffer by specifying the deleter function pointer as nullptr.
 The approach that will work best for you depends on your application but all of these could be a viable solution depending on your needs.
 ### Querying data
-JonoonDB supports quering the documents using SQL.
+JonoonDB supports querying the documents using SQL.
 Consider the following example:
 ```c++
 auto rs = db.ExecuteSelect("SELECT name, house, age "
                            "FROM character;");